HAWAI'I DOCS-IN-PROGRESS PROGRAM

 Links to work will not be shared publicly.

-The Director/Producer must be from Hawai'i OR the subject be Hawai'i related.
+The director or producer must live in Hawai'i AND/OR the subject matter is Hawai'i related.

 The submitted film should have a run time of under 30 minutes.